An introduction to Brurealism

-When we think of art house films, we don’t usually think Brunei.
-However, Bruneian filmmaker, Abdul Zainidi has been trailing international film festivals with his own brand of Bruneian art house cinema he calls Brurealism, a blend between Brunei elements and surrealism.
+When we think of art house films, we don’t usually think of Brunei.
+But Bruneian filmmaker Abdul Zainidi has been trailing international film festivals with his own brand of Bruneian art house cinema he calls Brurealism, a blend between Brunei elements and surrealism.

 He shares with us his approach to filmmaking and how he translates Bruneian elements to the world stage.

 What is your view on the Bruneian filmmaking scene and where do you think it’s headed?